marchserh/Modbus-Arduino/README.md

 ### `ModbusMemory` class

 Used to control Modbus-memory.
-It uses 1 bit memory to store coil or discrete input value and 16 bits to store holding and intput registers
+It uses 1 bit memory to store coil or discrete input value and 16 bits to store holding and input registers

 It has function to read/write bits/registers and `copy`-function to inner copy bit and registers from one type of memory to another.